UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 Academic Year URAP

-• Students can begin working any time after November 1st IF they have submitted the appropriate payroll paperwork AND the position is visible in Workforce.
+- Students can begin working any time after they have submitted the appropriate payroll paperwork AND the position is visible in Workforce.

-• Students are paid $16.00/hour and can earn up to $1,600 (or 100 hours) over the grant period.
+- Students are paid $16.25/hour and can earn up to $1,625 (or 100 hours) over the grant period.
 Students who are eligible and choose to convert their RA position to work-study can earn more depending on their individual work-study allotment.

 How do I get paid?

 First and foremost, you must complete all steps in the hiring payroll process before you can begin working.
-We have a separate page with information to Award Winners.
+We have a separate page with information for award winners.
+You will receive detailed instructions for hiring steps once you’ve been awarded the grant in the application system.
+You will also receive more information during the mandatory onboarding workshop.

 I was selected as a URAP mentee!
 What do I do next?

 When you are formally selected, you should receive an award email with instructions on what to do next.
 You will also fill out a form to generate custom payroll instructions within the application system.
-You can refer to this webpage for links to payroll forms and detailed instructions on how to complete them.
+You can refer to the Info for Grant Winners page for links to payroll forms and detailed instructions on how to complete them.
 In general you will need to:

 I need help with the Workforce timekeeping system.